koeida/koeida.github.io/_posts/2017-09-23-metaphysics-commentary.md

 * The idea of the intellect as separate from matter.
 * The distinction between "signate matter" and "sensible matter"
+* <a href="#IV" id="IVtop">The perfection of the intellect is a matter of knowledge only?
+Are the intellectual virtues a matter of knowledge?</a>
+* <a href="#sepsub" id=sepsubtop>What are the separate substances?
+All substances in a sense are separate, right?
+Insofar as they aren't a part of each other?
+Does he mean God specifically, since God is separate from creation?
+God and the celestial spheres?</a>

 # Intro